argoproj/argo-cd/docs/proposals/004-scalability-benchmarking.md

     1. Number of Applications.
     2. Number of resources managed by an Application.
     3. Number of resources in a cluster.
+    4. The size of the resources in a cluster and managed by an Application.
-    4. Churn rate for resources in the cluster (how often resources change).
+    5. Churn rate for resources in the cluster (how often resources change).
-    5. Number of clusters.
+    6. Number of clusters.
-    6. Number of repositories being monitored.
+    7. Number of repositories being monitored.
-    7. Size of the repositories.
+    8. Size of the repositories.
 3. Determine the metrics that reflect limitations in scalability factors.
-    8. Application sync time for x number of apps
+    1. Application sync time for x number of apps
-    9. Emptying the queues (app_reconciliation_queue, app_operation_processing_queue)
+    2..
+Emptying the queues (app_reconciliation_queue, app_operation_processing_queue)
-    10. Contribute back grafana thresholds and alerts for prometheus
 4. Create automated testing procedures for Argo CD that take the key scalability factors as testing parameters.
 5. Test the default installation of Argo CD to determine the limit based on the key scalability factors.
 6. Create test scenarios that reflect the common topologies (Argo CD 1-1 with clusters, Argo CD 1-many with clusters).
 7. Determine the thresholds for the metrics identified earlier to capture when performance is being impacted.
+    1. Contribute back grafana thresholds and alerts for prometheus

 ### Use cases
 Each use case will cover a specific topology with N permutations based on the key scalability factors.
 They will be measured using the metrics given in the proposal.